Bakachuba/Block/README.md

-## This is my pet project
+# Blocks: Task and Idea Management Project

-_Blocks is a Django-based project for managing tasks, summaries, periodic tasks, lists, and ideas._
+_Blocks is a Django-based project designed for efficient task management, summarizing, handling periodic tasks, organizing lists, and capturing creative ideas._

 ## Used Stack: